Web

 US President-elect Donald Trump is now hiring candidates for his new administration through his new online government portal, greatagain.gov.

-President-elect Trump has launched greatagain.gov, which includes a fairly simple application process for potential candidates to apply for job in the Trump administration.
+President-elect Trump has launched greatagain.gov, which includes a fairly simple application process for potential candidates to apply for a job in the Trump administration.

 The government departments that have not already been filled and are hiring include the Department of Defense, ambassadorships, and the actual White House cabinet, among some 40 others.